Friday, July 30, 2021

 Consider the complete elliptic integral of the first kind:

-where p is known as the modulus.
+where $\displaystyle p$ is known as the modulus.

 We will obtain its series expansion: